TRICHOMONIASIS

 What is trichomoniasis?

 Trichomoniasis (or “trich”) is a very common sexually transmitted disease (STD).
 It is caused by infection with a protozoan parasite called Trichomonas vaginalis.
-Although symptoms of the disease vary, most people who have the parasite cannot tell they are infected.
+Although symptoms of the disease vary, most people with the parasite cannot tell they are infected.

 How common is trichomoniasis?